vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 kubectl apply -f https://k8s.io/examples/application/guestbook/redis-master-service.yaml
 ```
 #### Start up the Redis Slaves
-Although the Redis master is a single pod, you can make it highly available to meet traffic demands by adding replica Redis slaves.
+Although the Redis master is a single pod, you can make it highly available by adding a Redis slave.
+Vue Storefront and Vue Storefront don't presently understand the concept of readonly slaves.
+So presently you can't horizontally
+Scale Redis.
+The slave allows high availability because if the master fails then the slave will be promoted to master by re-election until the kubernetes has successfully brought the master back online.
+Personally I like to have 2 slaves for an extra layer of redundancy.

 ```
 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2
 kind: Deployment